What we do

 Skills and knowledge are the foundations upon which we all build our careers, our families and communities, our confidence and even our identities.

-Build It has developed a simple but highly effective model in Zambia.
-It consists of:
+Build It has developed a simple yet highly effective approach to support poverty relief in Africa:

 Our approach was developed where it matters the most – at the grassroots.
-As a result we believe it enables us to have a genuinely sustainable impact on the lives of young people, their families and their communities.
+We believe it enables us to have a genuinely sustainable impact on the lives of young people, their families and their communities.